 - Nitric Oxide (NOX)

 - Sulphur Dioxide (SO2).

-Furthermore, the environmental sensors added are able to provide information about seismic activity, motion of the unit, environmental light and noise, temperature and humidity, atmospheric pressure and altitude of placement and UV radiation.
+Furthermore, the environmental sensors added are able to provide information about seismic activity, motion of the unit, environmental light and noise, temperature and humidity, atmospheric pressure, altitude of placement and UV radiation.

 aGrisù S.r.l. participated to this project installing two monitoring units into an itinerant home to control both environments: indoor and outdoor.

 At the beginning of 2017, aGrisù has completed Lacentralina 4-17-1 creating an industrial version with reduced dimensions and a new hard case.

 This new unit can monitor indoor environments and detect the presence of specific pollutants like Volatile Organic Compounds (VOC), Ammonia (NH3), Carbon Monoxide (CO), Nitrogen Dioxide (NO2), Ozone (O3), Particulates (PM2.5-PM10) and Carbon Dioxide (CO2).

 The involvement of aGrisù in BiosPHera 2.0 and the participation to numerous public research calls have brought great visibility and many awards and recognitions.
 Today, we cooperate with leading companies worldwide specialized in home automation, energetic and alert systems in the industrial and domestic field.